-When does the Pre-Action Protocol for Possession Claims based on Mortgage or Home Purchase Plan Arrears in Respect of Residential Property apply?
+Possession claims based on mortgage arrears (or arrears under home purchase plans) must initially be dealt with under the relevant pre-action protocol.
+This protocol is called the Pre-Action Protocol for Possession Claims based on Mortgage or Home Purchase Plan Arrears in Respect of Residential Property.

-First charge residential mortgages and home purchase plans regulated by the Financial Services Authority under the Financial Services and Markets Act 2000;
+- first charge residential mortgages and home purchase plans regulated by the Financial Conduct Authority

-Where a claim includes a claim for money as well as a claim for possession the Protocol applies to both claims.
+The Protocol also applies where a claim includes a claim for money in addition to a claim for possession.

 Initial contact by the lender and provision of information

 Where a borrower falls into arrears, the lender should: